Kong/kongponents/docs/guide/usage.md

 ## Icons

 Kongponents sources all icons from [`@kong/icons`](https://github.com/Kong/icons) library.
-If you want to use icons provided by `@kong/icons` library in your project please refer to the documentation for installation and usage instructions.
+If you wish to use standalone icons in your project, please refer to the `@kong/icons` documentation for instructions.